JBZoo/Event/README.md

 ### Set priority
-By supplying a priority, you are ensured that subscribers are handled in a specific order.
+By supplying a priority, you are ensured that subscribers handle in a specific order.
 The default priority is EventManager::MID.
 Anything below that will be triggered earlier, anything higher later.
-If there's two subscribers with the same priority, they will execute in an undefined, but deterministic order.
+If there are two subscribers with the same priority, they will execute in an undefined, but deterministic order.
 ```php
 // Run it first
 $eManager->on('create', function () {